-Have you become disabled and need to file for Social Security disability?
-Are you under the age of 65 and unable to work due to your disability?
-Have you applied for Social Security benefits already and been denied?
+- Are you under the age of 65 and not able to work due to your disability?

-Through the federal Social Security Disability Act, a “disability” is defined as the “inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment, which can be expected to last for a continuous period of not less than 12 months or result in death.”
-When you have a disability, you can be entitled to receive benefits to cover the cost of your medical care, as well as to replace earnings that you otherwise would have been able to make were it not for your disability.
+Whether you are able to collect benefits from SSDI depends upon the definition of disability under the law and whether or not it applies to your condition.
+Through the federally enacted Social Security Disability Act, a “disability” is defined as “inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to last for a continuous period of not less than 12 months, or result in death.”
+Your disability can be mental or physical, and so long as it impacts your ability to work, you may be entitled to collect social security benefits.

 Supplemental Security Income Benefits (SSI)

-The Stages of the Social Security Disability Claims Process
+The Steps of the Social Security Disability Claims Process